OUR MISSION:

 Prior to 1978 when he joined EWA, he was a radar analyst for the Army Foreign Science and Technical Center responsible for Soviet radar.
 He served three years in the U.S. Army as a radar operator on a Nike-Hercules missile base.

-A graduate of the University of Virginia (UVA) with bachelor’s, master’s and doctorate degrees in electrical engineering, he has also taken short courses at the Massachusetts Institute of Technology and at Harvard.
+A graduate of the University of Virginia (UVA) with a bachelor’s, master’s, and doctorate degree in electrical engineering, he has also taken short courses at the Massachusetts Institute of Technology and at Harvard.
 With service on the Industrial Advisory Boards at UVA and at Norwich University, he has also served on the President’s Visiting Review Committee at UVA, where he evaluated and advised the electrical engineering department.

 Dr. Blake has taught undergraduate classes at the UVA School of Engineering and School of General Studies.
 In addition, he has served as coach and manager for youth baseball and ice hockey.